nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Format: `mark task/TASKNAME o/INDEX`

 * Mark the specified task with `TASKNAME` as done.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `mark task/Submit Project o/1` mark the task Submit Project assigned to the first person in the address book as done.
+* `mark task/Submit Project o/1` mark the task Submit Project assigned to the first employee in EffiTrack as done.

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from EffiTrack.

 Format: `clear`